 When looking for evidence of infection, there are two possible methods.
 One method is by looking for the virus’s RNA.
 The virus’s RNA is its genetic code (like our DNA).
 In the case of COVID-19, the nasal swab test looks for a segment of genetic code from the virus.
 This remains the optimal form of testing for cases of recent, active infection, and is a test that Remedy has been performing for months.
 This is what PCR testing does, and is considered by many to be the "gold standard."

 Another way of looking for infection is to look for antibodies.
 Antibodies are produced by our body’s immune system in response to an infection.
 Presence of the antibodies is an indirect marker of infection either currently or in the past.

 It's important to remember that it takes time for the body to develop antibodies.
 In the first 5-10 days of symptoms, only 50% of COVID-19 patients test positive for antibodies.
-Basically, a coin toss.
 Waiting two weeks from symptom onset ensures that the test is more than 95% accurate.

 Can I be tested with an antibody test if I currently have COVID-19 symptoms?

 Though antibodies are created as soon as an infection hits the body, the current available antibody test available does not test for these early antibodies.
 Consequently, we do not recommend antibody testing if you are currently experiencing symptoms of COVID-19, and your provider may instead recommend an alternate form of testing, like a PCR (nasal swab) designed to detect active infection.

 If you've fully recovered from symptoms suggestive of a respiratory infection, we're happy to perform a test for exposure.
 In order to achieve the most accurate results, we'll work to determine the appropriate amount of time has passed.

 Getting a test with Remedy has two simple parts - a quick, 24/7 video visit with a board-certified provider, and then the actual test itself, most often performed at our drive thru locations.